maritvanderdoes/SWI_analysis/README.md

 luigi --module tasks.swi_analysis_mCherry SWIAnalysisTask --dirpath /some/folder/with/images/ --channel-GFP pattern488 --channel-mcherry pattern566 --local-scheduler
 ```

-# Running the code from the (xenon7) server:
-If the code is being run on the xenon7 server, [please follow this link](docs/xenon7.md)

 # Git information
 [Here is a list of useful commands for GitHub](docs/github_usage.md)